TheEucatastrophe/starwardodyssey/SRD/space-encounters.md

 ## Repairs

-Spending 1 cycle per 2HD docked in a safe starport clears all emergencies, repairs all Wrecked modules, and removes all Hits.
-Repairing the ship outside of a spaceport requires time and Supply.
-10 Supply can be used to remove 2 Hits or repair a Wrecked module.
+Spending 3 cycles in a safe spaceport clears all emergencies, repairs all Wrecked modules, and removes all Hits.
+10 Supply can be used to remove 2 Hits or repair a Wrecked module outside of a spaceport.
 This process takes 1 cycle.